derrick-code11/black-scientists-api/README.md

 # Black Scientists API

 Welcome to the Black Scientists API project!
 This API provides information about notable black scientists and their contributions.
 It allows you to retrieve, create, update, and delete scientist records.
+You can access the api [here](https://black-scientists-api-c34142d28576.herokuapp.com/scientists)

 ## Features